-Prerequisite: Animal Science 601 and 602.
+Prerequisite: Animal Science 601 and 602 with grades of "C" or better.
+Offered Fall semesters only.

 Beginning equine training in the schooling and training of young horses for riding.
 Emphasis will be placed on controlling and conditioning the young horse in a manner safe for the student and the horse.